Bachelor of Fine Arts (Animation)

 What will I study?

-Classes run from Monday to Thursday, with 20 formal contact hours and 20 hours of unsupervised studio time per week.
+Typically, you will study across four workdays with 20 formal contact hours and 20 hours of unsupervised studio time per week.